facebook/docusaurus/website/docs/lifecycle-apis.md

 ## `getPathsToWatch(): string[]`

-Specifies paths to watch for plugins and themes.
-The paths are watched by the dev server for reload when the directories change.
-Note that the plugins and themes modules are initially called with context and options from Node, which you may use to find the necessary directory information about the site.
+Specifies the paths to watch for plugins and themes.
+The paths are watched by the dev server so that the plugin lifecycles are reloaded when contents in the watched paths change.
+Note that the plugins and themes modules are initially called with `context` and `options` from Node, which you may use to find the necessary directory information about the site.

 ```js
 const contentPath = path.resolve(context.siteDir, options.path);